 Brushing is the most fundamental part of oral hygiene, but are you doing it correctly?
 Follow these steps to ensure a thorough clean:

-Pro Tip: Consider an electric toothbrush for a more effective clean, especially if you have difficulty brushing manually.
+Pro Tip: Consider an electric toothbrush for a more effective cleaning, especially if you have difficulty brushing manually.

 Flossing: The Key to Healthy Gums